goossens/ObjectTalk/docs-src/architecture/software.md

 These classes provide asynchronous access to network functions.
 When implementing servers or I/O heavy applications, you typically have two options.
 Firstly, you can go multithreaded and use many threads and thread pools to handle I/O request.
-This approach however has proven not to be too scaleable and most web servers today don’t use it or have complicated strategies to deal with performance and bottlenecks.
+This approach however has proven not to be too scalable and most web servers today don’t use it or have complicated strategies to deal with performance and bottlenecks.
 The other approach is to use a single thread with an event loop that runs as fast as possible and simply responds to operating system events whenever they happen.
 ObjectTalk uses this last approach based on the